-We have audited the basic financial statements of the Sandy Urban Renewal Agency (Agency), a component unit of the City of Sandy, as of and for the year ended June 30, 2015 and have issued our report thereon dated December 2, 2015.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We have audited the basic financial statements of Sandy Urban Renewal Agency, a component unit of the City of Sandy, Oregon, as of and for the year ended June 30, 2017 and have issued our report thereon dated November 3, 2017.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minimum Standards of Audits of Oregon Municipal Corporations, prescribed by the Secretary of State.